-With prevailing westerly winds over Japan, radioactive fallout from the Fukushima nuclear power plant tragedy was detected throughout North America at levels comparable to those seen 25 years earlier from Chernobyl, the only other category 7 nuclear events in history.
+With prevailing westerly winds over Japan, radioactive fallout from the Fukushima nuclear power plant tragedy was detected throughout North America at levels comparable to those seen 25 years earlier from Chernobyl—the only other category 7 nuclear event in history.

-A controversial paper in the International Journal of Health Sciences suggested the radioactive plume from the nuclear meltdowns in Fukushima may be responsible for the subsequenta bump in U.S. mortality similar to what we saw after Chernobel, though the authors themselves underscore their research shows merely a correlation, and potential evidence of a causal link, and that more research is necessary.
+A controversial paper, however, in the International Journal of Health Sciences suggested the radioactive plume from the nuclear meltdowns in Fukushima may be responsible for a subsequent bump in U.S. mortality, similar to what we saw after Chernobyl—though the authors themselves underscore their research shows merely a correlation, and potential evidence of a causal link, and that more research is necessary.

-Reserachers report unequivocal evidence that Pacific bluefin tuna have transported Fukushima-derived radioactive fallout across the entire North Pacific Ocean.
-Tuna actually migrate from Japan to California and appeared to have taken some radioactivity with them.
+Researchers “report unequivocal evidence that Pacific bluefin tuna…[have] transported Fukushima-derived [radioactive fallout] across the entire North Pacific Ocean.”
+Tuna actually migrate from Japan to California, and appeared to have taken some radioactivity with them.

-Even there was 10-fold spike in radioactive cesium levels in tuna, they put it in context by noting the baseline levels of radioactivy in fish even before Fukushima due to everything from thermonuclear weapons tests and sunken nuclear submarines to just the radioactive elements found naturally in the earth’s crust.
-The levels in seawater of radioactive polonium are miniscule, but it strongly bioaccumulates up the food chain into fish.
+Even though there was a ten-fold spike in radioactive cesium levels in tuna, they put it in context by noting the baseline levels of radioactivity in fish—even before Fukushima—due to everything from thermonuclear weapons tests and sunken nuclear submarines, to just radioactive elements found naturally in the earth’s crust.
+The levels in seawater of radioactive polonium, for example, are minuscule, but it strongly bioaccumulates up the food chain into fish.

 This is the same polonium used in the horrific assassination of Russian dissident Litvinenko.
 That’s the same polonium in fish.
-It’s a by-product of uranium decay and frequently cited as one of the reasons that tobacco is so carcinogenic.
-Something the tobacco industry was well aware of and could have easily removed, but the process that could have removed the polonium affected the absorbability of nicotine and the loss of the nicotine “kick” sensation was found unacceptable by industry executives.
-And so they kept the polonium in.
+It’s a by-product of uranium decay, and frequently cited as one of the reasons that tobacco is so carcinogenic—something the tobacco industry was well aware of, and could have easily removed.
+But, the process that could have removed the polonium affected the absorbability of nicotine.
+And, “[t]he loss of the nicotine “kick” sensation was found unacceptable by industry executives.”
+So, they kept the polonium in.

-Interestingly, there’s 8 times more polonium in cooked shrimp than in raw.
+Interestingly, there’s eight times more polonium in cooked shrimp than in raw shrimp.
 Isn’t that fascinating?
-They think it’s because most of the polonium is in the shrimps’ internal organs, which is released in to the boiling water and contaminates the muscle, so gutting crustaceans before cooking may decrease radiation exposure.
+They think it’s because most of the polonium is in the shrimps’ internal organs, which is released into the boiling water, and contaminates the muscle.
+So, gutting crustaceans before cooking may decrease radiation exposure.